jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 <img src="/assets/CDCTesting16.png" alt="Provider Adapter and External Provider CDC Test" width = "60%" align="center" style="padding-right: 35px;">

 # With Bother?
 This level of testing is optional, so why bother?
 I heard this story second hand from a coworker, so I may not have accurate details.
-A previous employer had a strategic partner as an external provider.
-The provider changed their contract.
-I don’t know if they changed the contract’s syntax, semantics or both.
+A previous employer had a strategic partner as an external Provider.
+The Provider changed their Contract.
+I don’t know if they changed the Contract’s syntax, semantics or both.
 Regardless, their change affected our products behavior to our users.
-We did not know about the provider’s update.
+We did not know about the Provider’s update.
 I don’t know if it’s a case that we didn’t notice the notification in their release notes, or whether the update fell upon the wrong ears, or whether they didn’t notify us thinking that it didn’t matter.

 We learned of the update when our customers started to complain that our product was not working as expected.
 We looked a bit foolish and incompetent, since we didn’t have any idea what was wrong.

-Diagnosis took additional time, since we didn’t know whether it was user error.
+Diagnosis took additional time, since we first needed to rule out user error.
 When we were able to reproduce the behavior ourselves, we suspected our own code.
-Once we ruled that out, we identified the change in contract behavior with our external partner provider.
-We could accommodate the new contract behavior, but by then the cost of unhappy customers and the frustration of our own customer support staff during the identification, diagnosis and remediation phases and done their damage.
+Once we ruled that out, we identified the change in Contract behavior with our external partner Provider.
+We could accommodate their new Contract behavior, but by then the cost of unhappy customers and the frustration of our own customer support staff during the identification, diagnosis and remediation phases and done their damage.

-Now consider the same scenario, but instead we had several tests that confirmed the provider’s contract nightly.
-We would have identified a change in provider behavior no more than a day after being released.
-We could have contacted our provider for additional information.
+Now consider the same scenario, but instead we had several tests that confirmed the Provider’s Contract nightly.
+We would have identified a change inPprovider behavior no more than a day after being released.
+We could have contacted our Provider for additional information.
 We could have notified our customer support team and possibly even our customers that we had a known issue with partner-related features, and we were working on it.
+We could have gotten ahead of the problem.

 We would have known of a potential issue within a day.
-Identification and diagnosis would have mostly been eliminated, since we would have known that the provider had updated their behavior.
+Identification and diagnosis would have mostly been eliminated, since we would have known that the Provider had updated their behavior.
 Remediation may have taken about the same amount of time once identified, but we would have gotten a jump on the problem, since it would have been identified sooner.

 # Summary
 __TBD__